Alowree/pangu.nvim/README.md

 With `skip_code_blocks = true`, the content inside `` ``` `` is left unchanged.
 With `skip_code_blocks = false`, formatting is applied to all text including code blocks.
 ````

+**9. Disable pangu formatting**

+The `pangu-ignore-start` comment is a directive used to disable pangu formatting for a specific range of code.
+The formatting is re-enabled by the `pangu-ignore-end` comment.
+This feature is primarily designed for use within Markdown files to preserve the formatting of auto-generated content like tables or documentation.

 ### Combined Example